yashlala/attentive-session-based-recs/README.md

 All Jupyter Notebooks here are self contained.
 They use the `preprocessing.py` Python module (included here) to structure the data into their preferred forms.
 You can run the Jupyter notebooks to directly obtain results.

+## Citing This Paper
+Please cite the following paper if you intend to use this code or dataset for your research.
+> M. Potter, H. Liu, Y. Lala, C. Loanzon, Y. Sun, "GRU4RecBE: A Hybrid Session-Based Movie Recommendation System (Student Abstract)", AAAI Conference on Artificial Intelligence, North America, Mar.
+2022

+### Acknowledgements
+Yizhou Sun provided resources for UCLA SCAI1 and SCAI2 to perform experiments and benchmarks on.